aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 }
 ```

-Note that our benches object will use bench_id as the primary key.
+Note that our benches object will use each bench's id as its primary key.

 ### Action Creators